SubhenduShekhar/BEx/README.md

 1. Create a Console Framework for .NET application
 2. Download the latest framework release from framework repository
 3. In Project -> Dependencies -> Browser -> Browser
-4. Browse `BATA.dll` files and add to your project
+4. Browse `BEx.dll` files and add to your project
 5. Configure Framework/Config/FrameworkConfig.json.
 For more details, click [here](#configuring-frameworkconfigjson)

 ### Coded